Enabling debug mode allows administrators to access advanced troubleshooting commands.

 Administrators with the santasays.debug.join permission can use this powerful command to instantly set up a test environment.
 Unlike the standard join command, this version bypasses the usual waiting phases and allows you to simulate a full game scenario with specific players and tasks.

 When executed, it forces the specified arena’s state directly to IN_GAME.
-You can optionally bring other players with you and pre-define which tasks should be played in what order, making it the ultimate tool for reproducing bugs or testing specific task sequences.
+You can optionally bring other players with you and pre-define which tasks should be played in what order.

 Terminal window